Boba Shop Case Study: Pearl Lemon Boba

 Other legal items that came next were registering our logo as a trademark so no one could pretend to be us, going through alcohol license courses and tests (this one was another two-week process) and getting a premises license to serve alcohol.

-Setting up Pearl Lemon Boba on delivery platforms was a crucial part of our marketing strategy.
+Setting up Pearl Lemon Boba on delivery platforms was crucial to our marketing strategy.
 As a new business, we knew that we couldn’t solely rely on foot traffic to bring people in.
-This meant that we had to rely on delivery platforms to get us visibility online.
+This meant we had to rely on delivery platforms to get us online visibility.
 We chose Deliveroo and Just Eats as our delivery partner platforms.

 The initial application process for each platform was relatively straightforward.
 We had to fill in general questions like name, contact information, and restaurant information.
 However, the real challenge came when we had to turn our menu into a spreadsheet to show price, description, item name, and any modifiers.
-This took a few days to build, but once it was done, it was done.
+This took a few days to build, but it was done once it was done.

-Our menu took longer to build because there were so many options and modifiers that we had to be sure everyone could customize their drink how they pleased.
+Our menu took longer to build because there were so many options and modifiers that we had to be sure everyone could customize their drink to their liking.
 For example, in the cafe, we had a latte; people got one of two sizes, hot or cold, and a milk type.
 Boba had three sweetness levels, three ice levels, two cup sizes, a topping to choose from, and additional modifiers like adding espresso.
 These slight differences made it so we spent an extra two days to get it built out.

 Once our menu was complete, we sent it as a package to each respective account manager assigned to us.
 The delivery platforms maintained an ongoing project through year one- experimenting with ads and offers, changing descriptions and photos, and making bundle deals.
 We invested much time and energy into this portion of the project to gain as many new and recurring customers as possible.